John Comaroff: Sexual harassment allegations

 In May 2020, The Harvard Crimson reported that multiple students had filed Title IX complaints alleging harassment and professional retaliation by Comaroff; he was subsequently placed on paid administrative leave for a semester.

 In January 2022, Harvard completed two internal reviews and placed Comaroff on unpaid leave for one semester, finding a violation of the Faculty of Arts and Sciences' sexual and professional conduct policies arising out of what was adjudged to be inappropriate verbal communication.
 He was barred temporarily from teaching required courses and taking on new advisees, although he continued to teach his graduate advisees.

-Three graduate students filed a lawsuit in February 2022 against Harvard, alleging the university failed to respond adequately to longstanding harassment and retaliation claims; Comaroff and Harvard each denied the allegations.
-The case entered mediation in late 2023 and, in 2024, dismissed with prejudice and without costs.
+In February 2022, three graduate students sued Harvard, alleging that it failed to respond adequately to longstanding harassment and retaliation claims; Comaroff and Harvard each denied the allegations.
+In late 2023 the case entered mediation and in 2024 it was dismissed with prejudice and without costs.

-After Comaroff returned from administrative leave, on September 6, 2022, students walked out of his classroom before the first lecture of the semester was to begin.
-The Harvard Graduate Students Union then staged a protest outside the building, criticizing Harvard's decision to not fire Comaroff.
-They also circulated a petition demanding that Harvard be more transparent about how it conducted sexual harassment investigations and decided upon sanctions.
+On September 6, 2022, after Comaroff returned from administrative leave, students walked out of his classroom before the first lecture of the semester was to begin.
+The Harvard Graduate Students Union then staged a protest outside the building, criticizing Harvard's decision not to fire Comaroff.
+It also circulated a petition demanding that Harvard be more transparent about how it conducts sexual harassment investigations and decides upon sanctions.
 Comaroff faced a similar walkout and protest at his first class of January 2023.

-Dean Hopi Hoekstra confirmed in October 2023 that a few sanctions were still in place, and under consideration, including restrictions on some of Comaroff’s teaching assignments, but these came to an end with his retirement.
+In October 2023 Dean Hopi Hoekstra confirmed that a few sanctions were still in place and under consideration, including restrictions on some of Comaroff's teaching assignments, but these came to an end with his retirement.